NDA-Software/socket-actions/README.md

 ## Roadmap:

-- 2.0.0:

-  - Removal of inheritance from both Socket and Client classes to allow for smoother usage without relying on constructors for all new instances.

 - 2.1.0:

+  - Add the option for actions to be awaited for an answer simulating a http request without creating a new connection.

+- 2.2.0:

   - Add the option for actions to be queued and run in the sequence they are sent instead of asynchronous.
 This will server for systems that might have a problem with race conditions on the default setting and/or do not have the resources for multiple users' actions to be run at the same time.
-  - Add relevant tests.
-  - Add relevant documentations.

-- 2.2.0:
+- 2.3.0:

   - Add the option for a single user to only be able to add a single action to the queue a time, with options to either default to ignore the new action or overwrite the old action.
-  - Add relevant tests.
-  - Add relevant documentations.

-- 2.3.0:
+- 2.4.0:

   - Add caching options to avoid multiple similar connections in client object.
-  - Update tests.
-  - Update documentations.

 - Before next update:

   - Create docker image to run this server with little to no configurations

-- 2.4.0:
+- 2.5.0:

   - Create another parallel entrypoint to be used for local connections between other Docker Containers and similar infraestructures with separate credential style as default.
   - Create ServerActions to be used in such entrypoint.
 Users should not have access to server actions and server-side clients should not have access to user's actions.
-  - Add tests to server-side connections.
-  - Add documentation to server-side connections.